Allen J. Miller: Early life and education

-Ordained Ministry
+Ordained ministry

 Initially Miller was ordained as a Presbyterian minister; however, after joining the Episcopal Church, he was ordained deacon in June 1934 by Bishop John Insley Blair Larned, Suffragan of Long Island, and priest in December 1934, by Bishop Ernest M. Stires of Long Island.
 On July 30, 1940, he married Etta Merrill Vigue.
 After ordination, he became priest-in-charge of St Anne's Church in Bridgehampton, New York, and in 1936 became assistant priest at St Thomas' Church in Washington D.C., until 1937.
 Between 1937 and 1944 he served as rector of Trinity Church in Utica, New York.
 In 1944 he became rector of the Church of the Messiah in Baltimore, Maryland.

 Bishop

 Miller was elected Bishop of Easton on the fifth bishop during a special convention of the diocese on June 23, 1949.
-He wa sconsecrated on November 9, 1949, in Christ Church (Easton, Maryland) by Bishop Noble C. Powell of Maryland.
+He was consecrated on November 9, 1949, in Christ Church (Easton, Maryland) by Bishop Noble C. Powell of Maryland.
 He resigned his post on December 31, 1966, with effect as from January 1, 1967.